In this interview, Dave Wolff from Nel Hydrogen talks to AZoM about the benefits of using Hydrogen Technology in Thin Film Deposition

 Some studies have suggested that hydrogen takes part in the reactions, facilitating favorable reactions over unintended reactions.

-Why does Proton OnSite’s hydrogen generation technology offer advantages to thin film deposition processes?
+Why does Nel’s hydrogen generation technology offer advantages to thin film deposition processes?

 Does hydrogen meet the economic needs of thin film producers?